Space Quest IV: Reception

 According to Sierra On-Line, combined sales of the Space Quest series surpassed 1.2 million units by the end of March 1996.

 In 1991, Dragon gave the game 5 out of 5 stars.
 In 1992, they gave the Macintosh version of the game 5 out of 5 stars as well.
 Computer Gaming World's Charles Ardai stated in 1993 that "the CD-ROM version is even more filling than the original.
-It accentuates and improves all of the game's strong points", with Owens and others providing much better voice acting than in King's Quest V. While noting that the CD-ROM did not change the brevity of the gameplay, Ardai added that "there are better adventure games than Space Quest IV [but] there are few games that are more entertaining.
+It accentuates and improves all of the game's strong points", with the voice actors providing much better voice acting than in King's Quest V. While noting that the CD-ROM did not change the brevity of the gameplay, Ardai added that "there are better adventure games than Space Quest IV [but] there are few games that are more entertaining.
 Fewer still are improved so much in the transition to CD-ROM".
 He concluded that "Space Quest IV is the perfect multimedia game: it looks and sounds great and it offers an experience one could not get from a floppy-based game".
 In April 1994 the magazine said that the CD version's voices "bring Roger Wilco's campy world to life ... one of his finest and funniest adventures".

+Jim Trunzo reviewed Space Quest IV in White Wolf #30 (Feb., 1992), rating it a 4 out of 5 and stated that "The game's comedic bent camouflages the underlying tenseness of the conflict between the good guys and the bad guys.
+Great futuristic graphics blend perfectly with the simplified game play to make Space Quest IV: Roger Wilco and the Time Rippers one of life's rare creatures - a successful sequel."

 The Amiga release was not as well received as the original PC one, with a number of reviewers citing the poor quality of the conversion, and some Amiga magazines grading the game with a score as low as 19%.

 In 1996, Computer Gaming World named Space Quest IV as the funniest game ever made.
 The editors wrote that it "transformed every sci-fi time-travel cliche with Gary Owens' voice ... providing the perfect comedic counterpoint."

 In 2011, Adventure Gamers named Space Quest IV the 48th-best adventure game ever released.